Dean of Students and Deputy Title IX Director

 Office: Patterson Hall 002F

-As dean of students and deputy Title IX coordinator, Marc Shook oversees the Office of Student Conduct and Academic Integrity, the Student Disability Resource Center and Substance Abuse Prevention and Education.
+As dean of students and deputy Title IX coordinator, Marc Shook oversees the Student Care and Outreach Team, Office of Student Conduct and Academic Integrity, the Student Disability Resource Center and Substance Abuse Prevention and Education.
 He also guides student education, prevention, training, positive engagement and compliance efforts in these areas.

 In his role, Shook chairs the hardship withdrawal committee and the trauma response team; he also represents the division on several university committees including, threat assessment committee, university policy advisory committee, Title IX policy group, the interpersonal violence work group, the affirmative action advisory group and the disability affairs committee.